e2nIEE/pandapower/doc/elements/trafo.rst

 **Longitudinal regulator**

-A longitudinal regulator can be modeled by setting tp_phase_shifter to False and defining the tap changer voltage step with tp_st_percent.
+A longitudinal regulator can be modeled by setting tap_phase_shifter to False and defining the tap changer voltage step with tap_step_percent.

 The reference voltage is then multiplied with the tap factor: